2/13/2025

 Chief Commercial Officer

 Thank you, John.
-So I will start with the business in Europe, Australia, and the Middle East region.
-In the fourth quarter, the year finished strongly with Buberdale sales of 469 million SEC, which was 11% versus the previous quarter and 28% over the previous year.
-For the four-year sales of Buberdale were 1.65 billion SEC, a growth of 27% versus previous year, and at the end of the year, we estimated 60,000 patients were currently being treated with Buberdale.
+So I will start with the business in Europe, Australia and the Middle East region.
+In the fourth quarter, the year finished strongly with Buberdale sales of 469 million sec, which was 11% versus the previous quarter and 28% over the previous year.
+For the full year sales of Buberdale, we're 1.65 billion sec, a growth of 27% versus previous year.
+And at the end of the year, we estimate 60,000 patients were currently being treated with Buberdale.
 In the EU, this was led by the large European markets with UK, France, Germany, and Spain.
-The strong performance was a result of continued execution of key programs that drive penetration and improve access to Buberdale, resulting in continued market share gain and new patient recruitment across all geographies.
-In Australia, Buberdale is now established as a first-line treatment.
-The market share of long-acting bruponorphine in Australia is now estimated at 32% of all patients, and Buberdale has clear leadership in this segment.
-This is supported by the efforts to improve capacity and access for patients, for example, with the growing number of pharmacists that now have been trained or are now administering Buberdale, which creates space for new patients and clinics.
-Our market expansion continued, and in the quarter, we had three new reimbursement approvals that were received in Switzerland, Portugal, and Luxembourg, and we'll launch Buberdale in early 2025 in those countries.
+The strong performance was a result of continued execution of key programs that drive penetration and improve access to Buvidal, resulting in continued market share gain and new patient recruitment across all geographies.
+In Australia, Buvidal is now established as a first-line treatment.
+The market share of long-acting buprenorphine in Australia is now estimated at 32% of all patients, and Buvidal has clear leadership in this segment.
+This is supported by the efforts to improve capacity and access for patients.
+For example, with a growing number of pharmacies that now have been trained or are now administering Buvidal, which creates space for new patients at clinics.
+Our market expansion continued and in the quarter we had three new reimbursement approvals that were received in Switzerland, Portugal and Luxembourg and will launch Buvidal in early 2025 in those countries.
 Additionally, four other regulatory applications are under review.
-Now, moving across to the US, firstly, a reminder of the US market, where there are an estimated six to seven million people with opioid use disorder, of which an estimated 2.3 million seek treatment in a year, and 1.8 million of those are on bruponorphine.
-In the fourth quarter, Brook-Thardy has strong growth.
+Now, moving across to the US, firstly, a reminder of the US market, where there are an estimated 6 to 7 million people with opioid use disorder, of which an estimated 2.3 million seek treatment in a year, and 1.8 million of those are on buprenorphine.
+In the fourth quarter, Brookside has strong growth.
 Net sales grew 43% versus previous quarter, resulting in royalties of 83 million sec and 212 million sec for the full year.
-The launch continues to outpour and outperform previous product launches in this segment.
-Patient capture was primarily from the large sublingual bruponorphine segment, while the remainder are transfers from other long-acting products and direct initiations into treatment by Brick-Thardy.
-So 15 months from the initial launch, Brick-Thardy market share has reached approximately 25% of that long-acting segment.
-And the P market share potential for Brick-Thardy is estimated to be above $1 billion.
-Now to support both Bouvardin and Brick-Thardy, the evidence base for effectiveness in different treatment settings and the economic outcomes continues to grow.
+The launch continues to outperform previous product launches in this segment.
+Patient capture was primarily from the large sublingual buprenorphine segment, while the remainder are transfers from other long-acting products and direct initiations into treatment by Brixardi.
+So 15 months from the initial launch, Brixardi market share has reached approximately 25% of that long-acting segment.
+And the peak market share potential for Brixardi is estimated to be above $1 billion.
+Now, to support both Buvedal and Brixardi, the evidence base for effectiveness in different treatment settings and the economic outcomes continues to grow.
 In the quarter, we have three important publications.
-First was an exploration of treatment outcome by quantitative urine measures that shows emphasized treatment effect in patients using high level of opioids.
-Secondly, a naturalistic study showed a clear preference from patients for Brick-Thardy injection over other long-acting injectables.
-And finally, a paper that explored healthcare professional perceptions that showed high satisfaction for long-acting brupenorphine compared to both methadone and daily sublingual brupenorphine.
-And this growing evidence base continues being shared for a wide ranging medical education programs and at leading Congresses.
-And on that note, I'll hand back to Frederick for an R&D update.
+First was an exploration of treatment outcome by quantitative urine measures that shows emphasised treatment effect in patients using high level of opioids.
+Secondly, a naturalistic study showed a clear preference from patients for Brixardi injection over other long-acting injectables.
+And finally, a paper that explored healthcare professional perceptions that showed high satisfaction for long-acting buprenorphine compared to both methadone and daily sublingual buprenorphine.
+And this growing evidence base continues being shared for our wide-ranging medical education programmes and at leading Congresses.
+And on that note, I'll hand back to Fredrik for an R&D update.

 speaker

 Okay, thank you.
-I would start with CAM 2029 and the developments across the three target indications.
-Acromegaly, gastroenteropancreatic neuroendocrine tumors and polycystic liver disease, PLD.
-In acromegaly, the two Acroenova phase three trials have been successfully completed with positive results.
-The last few patients in the extension study of Acroenova 2 will be completing treatment in May 2025, followed by data readout and results.
-In gastroenteropancreatic neuroendocrine tumors, treatment of patients in the randomized active control soremtotrial continued to progress with generally positive experiences communicated from participant investigators and clinical staff.
-Based on an indication of slower than expected rate of tumor progression in the study, especially in this study population of which majority had advanced disease of grade two or three when included in the trial, the estimated time for reaching the target of 194 events for reading out the primary results was updated to late 2025 or early 2026.
-In polycystic liver disease, the last patients entered into the final stages of the randomized placebo control Positano trial and they are now in the process of completing the core phase of the study with primary results expected in the second quarter of this year.
-On the regulatory side, we looked forward to an FDA or we looked forward to an FDA approval on the PDUFA date of 21st of October after late stage labeling discussions with the agency.
-Instead, we received a complete response letter from the FDA which solely related to a GMP inspection at the third party manufacturing facility.
-No concerns were related to CAM 2029 safety, efficacy or chemistry manufacturing and controls.
+I will start with CAMP 2029 and the developments across the three target indications, acromegaly, gastroenteropancreatic neuroendocrine tumours and polycystic liver disease, PLD.
+In Acromegaly, the two AcroEnova phase 3 trials have been successfully completed with positive results.
+The last few patients in the extension study of AcroEnova 2 will be completing treatment in May 2025, followed by data readout and results.
+In gastroenteropancreatic neuroendocrine tumors, treatment of patients in the randomized active control Soremto trial continued to progress. with generally positive experiences communicated from participant investigators and clinical staff.
+Based on an indication of slower than expected rate of tumor progression in the study, especially in this study population of which a majority had advanced disease of grade 2 or 3 when included in the trial, The estimated time for reaching the target of 194 events for reading out the primary results was updated to late 2025 or early 2026.
+In polycystic liver disease, the last patients entered into the final stages of the randomized placebo-controlled Positano trial, and they are now in the process of completing the core phase of the study with primary results expected in the second quarter of this year.
+On the regulatory side, we looked forward to an FDA approval on the PDUFA date of 21 October, after late-stage labeling discussions with the Agency.
+Instead, we received a complete response letter from the FDA, which solely related to a GMP inspection at the third-party manufacturing facility.
+No concerns were related to CHEM 2029 safety, efficacy or chemistry manufacturing and controls.
 The manufacturer has responded to the observations and is currently waiting for the FDA to share the establishment inspection report following a recent OAI classification.
-This will be used to decide the timing of the NDA resubmission which tentatively is planned for the first half of this year.
-In the EU, our market authorization application advanced according to plan and we expect the CHMP opinion around the mid-year 2025 followed by decision by the European Commission.
-On the medical side, efforts have been focused on medical affairs and disseminating results and data from our ACRINOVA phase three studies.
-The main result of the ACRINOVA one trial were published in Journal of Clinical Endocrinology and Metabolism in October and multiple meeting abstracts and new manuscripts have recently been completed and being submitted.
-Our medical and MSL teams have been very active informing about CAM 2029 as well as cameras more generally to the broader acromegaly community and planning for several important events in 2025.
-Cameras will be present at key scientific conferences and meetings in 2025 with presentations and symposia as shown in this slide here.
+This will be used to decide the timing of the NDA resubmission, which tentatively is planned for the first half of this year.
+In the EU, our market authorization application advanced according to plan, and we expect a CHMP opinion around the mid-year 2025, followed by a decision by the European Commission.
+On the medical side, efforts have been focused on medical affairs and disseminating results and data from our Acrinova phase 3 studies.
+The main result of the ACRONOVA-1 trial were published in Journal of Clinical Endocrinology and Metabolism in October, and multiple meeting abstracts and new manuscripts have recently been completed and being submitted.
+Our medical and MSL teams have been very active informing about CAMP 2029, as well as cameras more generally, to the broader acromegaly community and planning for several important events in 2025.
+Cameras will be present at key scientific conferences and meetings in 2025 with presentations and symposia, as shown in this slide here.
 We are experiencing a large interest in learning more about the product and doing everything we can to make it available to patients as soon as possible.
-On the commercial side, we continue to preparing for the launches in the US as well as in select countries in the EU.
-The opportunity for CAM 2029 is considerable with potential peak sales across indications and geographies estimated to above 2 billion US dollars annually.
-In the early development pipeline, we advanced a number of different programs for long acting increments, for instance, including a monthly semi-glutide formulation.
-A clinical trial application was approved in the fourth quarter and the first patients were enrolled before the end of the year.
-The study is now up and running evaluating pharmacokinetics, pharmacodynamics, including weight loss and safety of CAM 2056 versus current commercially available weekly semi-glutide.
-In participants with overweight or obesity who are otherwise healthy.
-In the first part of this study, we are comparing two dosing schedules of CAM 2056 against the dose titration to label schedule which is existing for weekly semi-glutide.
-Following this, different escalation regimes will be explored and aside from the approved indication of type 2 diabetes and weight management, I'm sure you have learned that GFP1 agonists like semi-glutide may also have potential in inflammation, neuro psychiatry and of keen interest to cameras for the potential treatment of substance use disorder.
-Before wrapping up, I can also mention that we have finalized the setting up of our new headquarters in Lund where we are currently sitting.
-We have built here a state of the art lab tailored to our different needs from early to late stage development and this will of course be used here to support our planned business expansion during the coming years.
-Based on a very successful 2024, we have laid the foundation for 2025 where we expect to see increased bubidol penetration, acceleration of big size sales in the US, obtain approvals for CAM 2029 in acromegaly, deliver clinical results for CAM 2029 in polycystic liver disease and also for the new program CAM 2056.
+On the commercial side, we continue preparing for the launches in the US as well as in select countries in the EU.
+The opportunity for CAM 2029 is considerable, with potential peak sales across indications and geographies estimated to above US$2 billion annually.
+In the early development pipeline, we advanced a number of different programs for long-acting incretins, for instance, including a monthly semaglutide formulation.
+A clinical trial application was approved in the fourth quarter, and the first patients were enrolled before the end of the year.
+The study is now up and running, evaluating pharmacokinetics, pharmacodynamics, including weight loss and safety of CAMP2056 versus current commercially available weekly semaglutide in participants with overweight or obesity who are otherwise healthy.
+In the first part of this study, we are comparing two dosing schedules of CAMP2056, against the dose titration to label schedule which is existing for weekly semaglutide following this different escalation regimes will be explored and aside from the approved indication of type 2 diabetes and weight management I'm sure you have learned that GLP-1 agonists like semaglutide may also have potential in inflammation, neuropsychiatry and of keen interest to cameras for the potential treatment of substance use disorder.
+Before wrapping up, I can also mention that we have finalized the setting up of our new headquarters in Lund, where we are currently sitting.
+And we have built here a state-of-the-art lab tailored to our different needs from early to late stage development.
+And this will of course be used here to support our planned business expansion during the coming years.
+Based on a very successful 2024, we have laid the foundation for 2025, where we expect to see increased bubidol penetration, acceleration of Bixari sales in the US, obtain approvals for CAM 2029 in acromegaly, deliver clinical results for CAM 2029 in polycystic liver disease, and also for the new program CAM 2056.
 In addition, we plan to diversify our business through business development activities and overall contributing to a positive financial outlook for 2025, which we have shared earlier today and in this presentation by John.
-Regarding the 2027 vision, we continue progressing in all four areas and remain on track to meet our target of revenue, US commercialization, pipeline progress and operating margin.
+Regarding the 2027 vision, we continue progressing in all four areas and remain on track to meet our target of revenue, U.S. commercialization, pipeline progress and operating margin.
 So with this as a final note, I hand over the call to our operator for Q&A.

 speaker